zendframework/zf2-documentation/docs/languages/en/ref/overview.rst

 - Comprehensive documentation

 Whatever your application needs, you are likely to find a thoroughly tested Zend Framework component available to dramatically reduce your development time.
-We used `PHPUnit`_ to test our code and `Travis CI`_ as continuous integration service.
+We use `PHPUnit`_ to test our code and `Travis CI`_ as a continuous integration service.

 The principal sponsor of the project 'Zend Framework' is `Zend Technologies`_, but many companies have contributed components or significant features to the framework.
 Companies such as Google, Microsoft, and StrikeIron have